Winter Hiking Series

 Prerequisites

 The ideal candidate for this series is someone who hikes at least once a month, has recent 3-season hiking experience with significant mileage and elevation gain.
-You must have done at least 4 4000 footers in the current hiking season, and at least some of them must be to bigger mountains.
-A resume of Tecumseh, Waumbek, Cannon and Pierce, for example, will not be sufficient.
-Candidates should consistently work to maintain a fitness level needed for hiking 4000 footers, have familiarity with the White Mountains or their equivalent, and have the appropriate gear for 3-season hiking.
+You must have done at least 4 4000-footers in the current hiking season, and at least some of them must be to bigger mountains.
+A resume of Tecumseh, Waumbek, Cannon and Pierce, for example, will not be sufficient since most of our hikes will be more difficult than those.
+Candidates should consistentlywork to maintain a fitness level needed for hiking 4000-footers, have familiarity with the White Mountains or their equivalent, and have the appropriate gear for 3-season hiking.
 Winter hiking is strenuous and we want you to be successful.
-This is NOT for those who may be new to hiking or new to 4000 footers or who only hike the easier summits.
+This is NOT for those who may be new to hiking or new to 4000-footers or who only hike the easier summits.

 Participants are expected to commit to the entire series, including all the hikes (barring unforeseen circumstances of course).
 Please check your calendar to make sure that you do not have other commitments on the dates (or alternate dates) of all the hikes.
 Please be realistic about any injuries or medical issues that you may be recovering from.